gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      implementations.
 However, as some updates anyway will be required to support the corrected SCTP-AUTH the implementation burden is likely similar in this regard.

+   * DTLS in SCTP implemented in operating system kernels will require that the DTLS implementation is split.
+Where the protection operations performed to create DTLS records needs to be implemented in the kernel and have an appropriate API for seting keying materia and manged the functions of the proteciton operation.
+While the DTLS handshake is residing as an applcation ontop of SCTP interface.

    * DTLS in SCTP can use a DTLS implementation that does not rely on features from outside of the core protocol, where DTLS/SCTP